Named-Entity Recognition in the Crime Domain (CrimeNER): Case Study and Dataset: Related Work

-Since its appearing on literature, NLP has served as one of the most important tools for security and crime analysis~\cite{garg2023comprehensive,sarzaeim2023systematic}.
-Its applications range from legal document processing and layout analysis~\cite{lopez2025benchmarking,pena2024continuous} to privacy-aware and bias mitigation on CV candidate profiles~\cite{mancera2025pba,pena2025addressing}.
-Forensic NLP tasks require models trained on legal corpus related to the crimes to analyze.
-For that end, some works have trained variants of BERT for general crime news classification~\cite{ali2023bert} or political content classification~\cite{hu2022conflibert}.
-Recent works on Forensic NLP have also focused on event extraction in different settings like mass-shooting events~\cite{ihugba2025knowledge} or firearms' dark web marketplaces~\cite{porlou2024optimizing}.
+Since its appearance in the literature, NLP has served as one of the most important tools for security and crime analysis~\cite{garg2023comprehensive,sarzaeim2023systematic}.
+Forensic NLP tasks require models trained in legal corpus related to the crimes to analyze.
+For that, some works have trained variants of BERT for tasks such as classification of political content~\cite{hu2022conflibert}.
+Recent works on Forensic NLP have also focused on event extraction in different settings such as mass-shooting events~\cite{ihugba2025knowledge} or dark web marketplaces for firearms~\cite{porlou2024optimizing}.
 However, there are few works addressing the analysis of general crimes as a NER task due to the absence of enough well-annotated data on the topic.

-\section{CrimeNER database}
+\section{CrimeNER Database}

-In this section, we describe the data acquisition and preprocessing we followed when constructing CrimeNERdb, as well as the annotation procedure and guidelines and show final annotated data's statistics.
+In this section, we describe the data acquisition and preprocessing that we followed when constructing CrimeNER-db, the annotation procedure and guidelines, and the CrimeNER-db statistics.

-\subsection{Data acquisition and preprocessing}
+\subsection{Data Acquisition and Preprocessing}

-The main attraction of models and techniques designed and trained with crime data is the possibility for law enforcement agencies to deploy them in real-world scenarios and take advantage of them in their daily duties.
+The main attraction of models and techniques designed and trained with crime data is the ability of law enforcement agencies to deploy them in real-world scenarios and take advantage of them in their daily duties.
 In order to achieve that, crime-related databases need to be annotated with documents that law enforcement agencies use or that at least share part of the technical vocabulary employed by them.
-Also, the extraction of critical information from news and real reports is of great use for these agencies, specially in recent times where the need to analyze documents that mention criminal activities is increasing.
-In order to achieve this objectives, we extracted the texts for CrimeNER database from two sources: the United States Department of Justice's press notes and the Global Terrorism Database (GTD)~\cite{lafree2007introducing}.
+In addition, the extraction of critical information from real and news reports is of great use for these agencies, especially in recent times, where the need to analyze documents mentioning criminal activities is increasing.
+In order to achieve these objectives, we extracted the texts for the CrimeNER database from two sources: the United States Department of Justice's press notes and the Global Terrorism Database (GTD)~\cite{lafree2007introducing}.